satyawikananda/awesome-music-playlist/README.md

 <div align="center">

-# Your Fav Playlist 🎧
+# Awesome Music Playlist 🎧

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-76-orange.svg?style=flat-square)](#contributors-)